kubernetes/website/docs/tutorials/stateful-application/cassandra.md

 Check out the the [getting started guides](/docs/setup/pick-right-solution/) if you don’t already have a cluster.

-Warning: [Minikube](/docs/getting-started-guides/minikube/) defaults to 1024MB of memory and 1 CPU which results in an insufficient resource errors. {: .notice}
+Warning: [Minikube](/docs/getting-started-guides/minikube/) defaults to 1024MB of memory and 1 CPU which results in an insufficient resource errors.

 To avoid these errors add the flags `--memory 5120` and `--cpus=4` to `minikube start`